mshagirov/pythonlab/README.md

 ## Goal

-> Limit the review of python to a 3-4 hour session (0.5-1 day).
-Focus on the topics listed below

-Need skills to understand and be comfortable with *scientific Python stack*:
+Build skills to be comfortable with *scientific Python stack*:

 - Jupyter
 - NumPy